$L$-functions of Kloosterman sheaves: Conjectures of Evans type

-The determinant of the Galois representations $(\mathrm{M}_4^4)_{\ell}(13-h)$ is an odd character $\chi_{cyc}^{13-2h}$, according to Proposition~\ref{prop::epsilon_factor} and Chebotarev density theorem.
-Then, the existence of the modular form is provided by Theorem~\ref{thm::modularity}.
+The determinant of the Galois representations $(\mathrm{M}_4^4)_{\ell}(13-h)$ is an odd character $\chi_{cyc}^{13-2h}$, according to \cref{prop::epsilon_factor} and the Chebotarev density theorem.
+Then, the existence of the modular form is provided by \cref{thm::modularity}.
 It follows that for any $p\not\in \{2,5,\ell\}$,

-At last, we can compute the Fourier coefficients $a_f(3)=-26\cdot 3^{4-h}$ and $a_f(7)=-22\cdot 7^{4-h}$ by numerical results in Appendix~\ref{app::m_4^4(p)}.
+At last, we can compute the Fourier coefficients $a_f(3)=-26\cdot 3^{4-h}$ and $a_f(7)=-22\cdot 7^{4-h}$ by numerical results in \cref{app::m_4^4(p)}.
+Notice that LMFDB contains the complete list of modular forms when $k^2\cdot N\leq 40000$.
 We try $0\leq h\leq 6$ and $0\leq s\leq 8$ one by one.
-If $(s,h)= (8,0), (8,1), (8,2)$ $(8,3)$, $(8,4)$, $(7,0)$, $(7,1)$, $(7,2)$, $(7,3)$, $(6,0)$ or $(6,1)$, we compute the space of cuspidal new modular symbols over the finite field $\bb{F}_{p}$.
-We find that for some primes $p$, the numbers $a_f(p)$ are not roots of the characteristic polynomials of the Hecke operators $T_p$, as shown in the table in Appendix~\ref{app::m_4^4(p)}.
-Otherwise, we can use LMFDB because it contains the complete list of modular forms when $k^2\cdot N\leq 40000$.
-We find two remaining modular forms in the database of weight $6$ with the prescribed Fourier coefficients.
-By considering the level, there is only one left with the label $10.6.a.a$. in LMFDB because the other one is of level $400$. \end{proof} \begin{rek} We deduced from the proof above that the non-zero Hodge numbers of the de Rham realization of $\mathrm{M}_4^4$ are $h^{4,9} = h^{9,4} = 1$.
+If $(s,h)= (8,0), (8,1), (8,2)$ $(8,3)$, $(8,4)$, $(7,0)$, $(7,1)$, $(7,2)$, $(7,3)$, $(6,0)$ or $(6,1)$, we have $k^2\cdot N> 40000$.
+In this case, the database LMFDB is insufficient for our needs.
+So we follow the appendix in \cite{yun2015galois} to compute the space of cuspidal new modular symbols over the finite field $\bb{F}_{p}$.
+We find that for some primes $p$, the numbers $a_f(p)$ are not roots of the characteristic polynomials of the Hecke operators $T_p$, as shown in the table in \cref{app::m_4^4(p)}.
+In the remaining possible cases, we find two remaining modular forms in the database of weight $6$ with the prescribed Fourier coefficients.
+By considering the level, there is only one left with the label $10.6.a.a$. in LMFDB because the other one is of level $400$. \end{proof} \begin{rek} We deduced from the proof above that the nonzero Hodge numbers of the de Rham realization of $\mathrm{M}_4^4$ are $h^{4,9} = h^{9,4} = 1$.
 Although the Hodge numbers weren't computed directly in \cite{Qin23Hodge}, they can still be calculated by following an argument similar to that of $\mathrm{M}_3^{3k}$. \end{rek}